Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Empirical example

 This DGP approach is based on the observed data for each given year.
-Thus, the set of possible null graphs can be seriously constrained, and these constraints can change for each balance correlation for each year.
+Thus, the set of probable null graphs can be seriously constrained, and these constraints can change for each balance correlation for each year.
 The resulting distribution of null graphs may exhibit unfamiliar shapes.
-For example, in Figure \ref{fig:null.1916} we see the distribution of balance correlations for the set of \textit{<pp>} 2-path balance correlations (\textit{<p.pp>}, \textit{<n.pp>}, and \textit{<z.pp>}).
-The \textit{<p.pp>} balance correlations are mostly positive, ranging from just below zero to just over .5.
-The \textit{<z.pp>} balance correlations, however, are mostly negative, ranging from -.4 to about .1.
-The distribution for the \textit{<n.pp>} balance correlations, however, is much more peaked, with a pronounced mode of about -.03 but a range from just below that up to +.18.
+For example, in Fig~\ref{fig:null.1916} we see the distribution of balance correlations for the set of \textit{<pp>} 2-path balance correlations (\textit{<p.pp>}, \textit{<n.pp>}, and \textit{<z.pp>}).
+The \textit{<p.pp>} balance correlations are mostly positive, ranging from just below zero to $.60$.
+The \textit{<z.pp>} balance correlations, however, are mostly negative, ranging from $-.55$ to $.00$ The distribution for the \textit{<n.pp>} balance correlations, ranges from $-.05$ but a range from just below that up to just below $+.40$.
 The shape of each of these distributions depends on the number of countries in the data set that year, the density of each type of tie, the degree distributions of each type of tie, and the covariances among these degree distributions.
-These peculiarities are the reason that an appropriate DGP was used to test each balance correlation separately for each year.
+Especially for the latter two distributions this leads to stron bi-modal distributions as can be seen from Fig \ref{fig:null.1916}.
+These peculiarities may differ per year.
+Therefore a separate DGP was used to test each balance correlation for each year.